VedikaKirve/Banking-System---SQL-Project-/README.md

 ### Advanced Queries:
 1. Find the top 5 customers with the highest total balance.
 2. Detect accounts with no activity for the last 6 months.
-3. Calculate monthly revenue from interest on loans.
+3. Calculate monthly revenue from interest on active loans.
 4. Generate a summary of deposits vs withdrawals per branch.
 5. Identify customers who frequently overdraw (negative balance).